-Stormwater AMP.
-The document outlines the current state of Barrie's stormwater infrastructure, and highlights the costs associated with the City's responsibility to mitigate flooding and protect bodies of water from any harmful stormwater runoff.
+The Stormwater Asset Management Plan (PDF) outlines the current state of Barrie's stormwater infrastructure, and highlights the costs associated with the City's responsibility to mitigate flooding and protect bodies of water from any harmful stormwater runoff.

 The City's stormwater assets allow us to better manage extreme storms and rainfall, as well as the runoff from hard surfaces (e.g. roofs and driveways) created by our urban environment.
 As of 2020, the City owns $1.25 billion in stormwater assets, including approximately:

-Dedicated Infrastructure Renewal Fund (DIRF) in 2015 to help bridge the gap between the municipal money available and the money needed to keep all of the City's infrastructure in good repair.
+The City created the Infrastructure Investment Fund in 2015 to help bridge the gap between the municipal money available and the money needed to keep all of the City's infrastructure in good repair.
 However, additional funding resources are needed to properly close the gap.
-The proposed Stormwater Climate Action Fund would serve as a dedicated fund.